AugurProject/V2Migration/EcosystemNotices.md

 ### <center> Augur v2 Deployment: Ecosystem Plans</center>

+It is anticipated that most exchanges will make their plans and communications public in the days before and on Augur v2' launch day itself.
+This list will link to announcements, blog posts or plans published by exchanges and services, along with wallets, DEX's and other ecosystem participants after the new REPv2 token is live and Augur v2 has been deployed.

 ####  Exchanges:

 | Name            | Acknowledged | REP -> REPv2 | Use It or Lose It |